 Reading Lolita in Tehran by Azar Nafisi

 Every book-lover can surely relate to remembering and understanding periods of their lives based on what they were reading at the time.
 For Azar Nafisi, those recollections are perhaps more incredible than most.
 In Reading Lolita In Tehran, she describes living, teaching, and resisting under the Islamic Republic of Iran government in the late ’80s and early ’90s, framing the story through the books she read with seven other women in a book club she formed.
 They met at her house to discuss forbidden works of Western literature, Lolita (obviously) among them, as well as Gatsby, and other iconic books and characters.
+Read my full review of Reading Lolita In Tehran here.

 The Argonauts by Maggie Nelson